*This article was updated on 16 October 2020.

 ● Land trespassing

-● Making noise or causing a racket during wee hours (between midnight and 6 am) – playing with firecrackers, playing very loud music or musical instruments, revving of motor engines and very loud laughter.
+● Making excessive noise or causing a racket during wee hours (between midnight and 6 am) – playing with firecrackers, playing loud music or musical instruments, revving of motor engines and very loud laughter.
 These include noises made near public roads, public places, business premises, or places which adjoin public roads.

 However, keep in mind that just because your neighbour might be doing one or more of the above, it does not automatically mean that it is a nuisance.
 You would still have to show that their actions have seriously impacted your life in such a way that it has caused you emotional and mental distress or that you were severely inconvenienced.